ZingerMarat/cemento/README.md

-# Fullstack Test Assignment - Dynamic Table UI
+# Test Assignment - Dynamic Table UI

 ## Project Description

-This project is a dynamic and customizable data table built as part of a coding assignment for a Junior Full Stack Developer role.
+This project is a dynamic and customizable data table built as part of a coding assignment for a Junior Developer role.
 The table supports various data types, inline editing, column visibility toggling, drag-and-drop reordering, and infinite scrolling.
 The focus was on providing an efficient, optimized, and user-friendly UI/UX.

 ---